Measurement

 Go to Reports → Acquisition → Traffic Acquisition.
 In the channel group selector at the top of the table, switch from the default group to your new “AI Traffic (2026)” group.
 You should now see an AI Search row with session data.

-If the row is empty, that does not mean you have no AI traffic — it means no AI traffic has passed referrer data to GA4 since you created the group.
+/assets/screenshots/ga4-referral-exploration.png If the row is empty, that does not mean you have no AI traffic — it means no AI traffic has passed referrer data to GA4 in the selected date range.
 Check the Referral channel in the default view and look manually for chatgpt.com and perplexity.ai entries.

-This will surface historical AI referral data for any period where ChatGPT or Perplexity passed referrer information.
+This surfaces AI referral data for any period where ChatGPT or Perplexity passed referrer information — useful when you want to break the numbers down more freely than the standard Traffic Acquisition report allows.

-Step 7: Add a secondary dimension for landing pages
+Step 7 — Add landing page as a secondary dimension

 In the Traffic Acquisition report (or your Exploration), add Landing page as a secondary dimension.
-This tells you which specific pages on your site are being cited by AI platforms — which is the most actionable finding in the entire exercise.
+This tells you which specific pages on your site are being cited by AI platforms — the most actionable finding in the entire exercise.
+If AI is sending traffic to your blog posts but not to your services or pricing pages, that is a content gap, not a tracking gap.

 What to look for once you have the data

-Once your AI channel is live and populated, you are looking for four things.
+Once your AI channel is live and populated, four things are worth tracking.

 1. Volume trend, not absolute volume.
 The absolute number will likely be small.
 What matters is whether it is growing month-on-month.
 Flat or declining AI referrals on a growing site is a GEO signal: your content is not being cited.
 Growing AI referrals on a site with weak traditional SEO is a strong positive sign — it means AI engines are finding your content useful even before Google does.